RndMnkIII/openfpga-pcengine-cd_Analogizer/README.md

 Notices For running this core
 -----------------------------

--   Please do read all of these as there is some special things that need to happen to get the best experance with this core

--   Your SDcard needs to be formated as an exFAT as we have found that FAT32 formated SDcards have a lot of lag on them due to a bug in the APF firmware.(Analogue knows about this bug and is fixing this).
-Also having a cluster size of 32K seams to help as well for access times. - This has been resolved in later firmwares of the Analogue Pocket.

--   With Multi-BIN files you can only have 27 tracks as a maximum limit due to the limited data slots the APF can handle (You can use single CUE/BIN Isos to be able to get to the 99 tracks tho)

 -   Only Cue/BIN ISO's can be used.
 CHR Iso's cannot be used as the compression is too much for the MPU I have designed (74mhz and 64Kbytes of ram is not enough for this).